brendannee/noobgallery/README.md

 You can see noobgallery in action at https://picturethecity.com.

+## This fork

+This fork adds a few more features to the original project:

+* about page
+* error page
+* gallery summary & tags (via optional gallery.json for each gallery)
+* hide the image download button
+* do not upload original images
+* reduce largest size from 3000x to 2400x
+* add optional copyright watermark
+* add optional fotomoto store links
+* tech: improved error handling during build
+* tech: support CloudFront without the need for lambda function

 ## Configuration

 noobgallery uses Amazon S3 to host images.
 You'll need to: